MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals.PT-BR/Instructions/Demos/DEMO_07_explore_defender_apps.md

+<a name="---"></a><!---
 ---
-demo:
-  title: 'Microsoft Defender for Cloud Apps'
-  module: 'Module 4: descrever as funcionalidades de proteção contra ameaças do Microsoft 365'
+Demonstração: Título: Microsoft Defender for Cloud Apps ' Módulo: 'Roteiro de aprendizagem: descrever as funcionalidades das soluções de segurança da Microsoft; Module 4: descrever as funcionalidades de proteção contra ameaças do Microsoft 365; Unidade 5: descrever o Microsoft Defender for Cloud Apps'
 ---
+--->

 # <a name="demo-microsoft-defender-for-cloud-apps"></a>Demonstração: Microsoft Defender for Cloud Apps